jonnor/datascience-master/tip360/braindump.md

 NRF52840 supports BLE5.0 long range at 125kbps.
 Up to 1km range.
 [bt832x](http://www.fanstel.com/bt832x-bluetooth-5-module) NRF52832 board with 1km range.

+215 EEMBC CoreMark® (3.36 CoreMark/MHz), 58 CoreMark®/mA (Flash)

+NRF52 Thingy devkit.
 https://www.digikey.no/product-detail/en/nordic-semiconductor-asa/NRF6936/1490-1061-ND/7175577

+Has everything needed for prototyping, incl battery.
+It is possible to measure the current flowing to nRF52832 by cutting the short on SB2 and placing an ampere meter between the positive terminal and P1 and positive terminal and P2.

 ESP32 power states.